robel-droid/ecommerce_app/README.md

 Ecommerce App
+#Introduction
+This project is an e-commerce platform that allows users to browse, purchase, and manage products.
+It is built using React, a JavaScript library for building user interfaces, and the React Router library for client-side routing.
+The architecture is based on components, where each component represents a specific feature or functionality of the application.
+We also used HTML, CSS, and JavaScript for styling and interactivity.
+Additionally, we used the Redux library for state management, and MySql database for data storage.
+Overall, this project demonstrates a solid understanding of modern web development technologies and best practices.

 Project Setup

     Before starting the project, open the SQL folder and import the eccomerce.sql file into your MySQL database.